dharaspatel/DQN-Pendulum/README.md

   Franklin W. Olin College of Engineering, Machine Learning

 ## Background
 In the world of robotics, precision is key.
 To achieve this order of precision, there are infinite parameters we need to optimize.
 Using reinforcement learning we can optimize a robot’s performance within minutes.
 Reinforcement learning uses experiences to learn first-hand what the best way of achieving a particular goal is.
 It assigns rewards to actions that lead to more optimal states.
-This model can be applied to any environment.
+This model can be applied to many environments.
 Any robotic motion can use reinforcement learning to optimize.

 #### Our Environment: Inverted Pendulum